 2) Evaluation length

-The datum line is the center line of the contour used to evaluate the surface roughness parameters.
+The datum line is the centerline of the contour that is used as a reference for evaluating the surface roughness parameters.

 04 Evaluation parameters of surface roughness

 1) Height characteristic parameters